-You can give or withdraw consent to Direct Marketing, or change your contact channel preferences, at any time by writing to us at the address above, emailing email@example.com or you can call us on 01727 818144.
+You can give or withdraw consent to Direct Marketing, or change your contact channel preferences, at any time by writing to us at the address above, emailing firstname.lastname@example.org.
 Please let us know if you change your contact details or if you believe any information we hold is incorrect.

 Storing and sharing your data